alexiak0127/EarningsWhisperer/README.md

 - Train a **machine learning model** (Classical Models and Deep Neural Networks) to predict stock movement based on report sentiment.
 - Create **visualizations** to showcase stock trends before and after earnings.

+## **File Descriptions**
+- `data_collection.py`
+  - Downloads historical stock price data from Yahoo Finance and 8-K earnings filings from the SEC EDGAR database.
+Outputs are stored under data/raw/ in structured subfolders.
+- `data_processing.py`
+  - Calculates technical indicators and return metrics, labels stock movement, and merges financial data with sentiment.
+Produces a modeling-ready dataset at data/features/combined_features.csv.
+- `enhanced_sentiment_analysis.py`
+  - Performs transformer-based sentiment analysis using RoBERTa on earnings reports.
+Generates sentiment scores and categories for use in modeling.
+- `modeling.py`
+  - Trains classical machine learning models (Logistic Regression, Random Forest, AdaBoost, XGBoost) on tabular features.
+Evaluates and saves performance metrics and model artifacts.
+- `neural_network_model.py`
+  - Implements and trains neural models including FFNN and 1D CNN using Keras.
+Includes support for early stopping and regularization.
+- `visualizations.py`
+  - Generates plots including confusion matrices, sentiment distributions, and model comparison charts.
+Saves all visual outputs to the visualizations/ directory.

+## **Data Pipeline Overview**
+The following sections walk through the full data science lifecycle used in this project, structured around:
+**Data Collection → Data Processing → Sentiment Analysis → Modeling → Evaluation.**

+Each step builds on the files described above and shows how the system was implemented from end to end.

 ## **Data Collection**
 ### **Sources:**
 - **[Yahoo Finance](https://pypi.org/project/yfinance/)** → I used the Yahoo Finance API (yfinance library) to collect historical stock data for the target companies, covering the period from 2021-01-01 to 2024-12-31.
 I limited the data range to keep the focus on recent market behavior while avoiding COVID-era volatility.
 It provides sufficient historical data, since this timeframe includes approximately 12 quarterly reports per company.